 It looks like Martin Schulz is about to become another in a line of middle-aged male Social Democrat candidates to come second in an election to Chancellor Angela Merkel.
 So what exactly does the SPD stand for?

-The Social Democratic Party (SPD) continued its stolid election campaign on Monday by presenting its new tax plans.
+In June this year, three months before the election, the Social Democratic Party (SPD) continued its election campaign in typically stoild fashion by presenting its new tax plans.
 Ahead of the presentation at the center-left party's headquarters in Berlin, candidate Martin Schulz trailed the proposals with promises that, under his chancellorship, the rich would have to share more of the tax burden - particularly those who make their money on the financial markets.

-"The people who work for their money shouldn't be in a worse position than people who let their money work for them," Schulz told the Frankfurter Allgemeiner Sonntagszeitung newspaper on Sunday.
+"The people who work for their money shouldn't be in a worse position than people who let their money work for them," Schulz told the Frankfurter Allgemeiner Sonntagszeitung newspaper.
 "It's not fair that normal work is taxed, but financial market speculation isn't."

 As part of the plans to relieve middle income earners, the SPD promised to raise the top income tax bracket to 76,200 euros ($85,300) a year, significantly higher than the current level of 54,000 euros.
 Not only this, the top rate of income tax would rise from 43 to 45 percent.
 This would, the SPD reckons, put 15 billion euros back into the pockets of low and medium income earners.

-The new proposals were the next stage in the party's social justice campaign strategy, coming a couple of weeks after the SPD presented its new pension plans, which included promises not to keep the retirement age at 67 and to invest extra money into stabilizing pensions.
+The new proposals were the next stage in the party's social justice campaign strategy, coming a couple of weeks after the SPD presented its new pension plans, which included promises to invest extra tax money into stabilizing pensions.

 The last two SPD candidates, Steinmeier (left) and Steinbrück, both led their campaigns with social justice promises